Electrical Engineering (EE)

 Grade Mode: Standard Letter

 EE 5374.
-Introduction to Wireless Communication.
+Advanced Wireless Communication.

 This course teaches principles and practices in designing and analyzing cellular and other wireless communication systems.
 Topics include RF propagation modeling, fast and slow fading, modulation, demodulation, coding, and multiple access techniques.
-Prerequisite: EE 4370 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.